dannthi/svg-gcode-converter-and-sender-gtk/README.md

 # svg-gcode-converter-and-sender-gtk
-A GUI written in rust with gtk4 for convert svg-files to g-code and send it to cnc.
+A gui written in rust with gtk4 for convert svg-files to g-code and send it to cnc

+Doesn't work currently!